Reds vs. Brewers Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 15 doubles, two triples, eight home runs, 21 walks and 28 RBI (59 total hits).
-He has stolen one base.
+- Spencer Steer has 59 hits with 15 doubles, two triples, eight home runs, 21 walks and 28 RBI.
+He's also stolen one base.

 Steer Recent Games